En bref

 CVG 5190 Rehabilitation of Concrete Structures (3 units)

 Durability of concrete bridges and building structures in Canada; assessment and evaluation of damaged concrete structures; repair, rehabilitation, and strengthening techniques; applicable design codes and guidelines; monitoring technologies for structures; implications for infrastructure management.
+This course is equivalent to CIVJ 5190 at Carleton University

 Course Component: Lecture